Frontier pilots could be close to reaching new contract

 Continue Reading Below

-A statement from the Air Line Pilots Association says it still must be reviewed by the Frontier union's executive council which will decide whether to send it to pilots for a vote.
+A statement from the Air Line Pilots Association says it still must be reviewed by the Frontier union's executive council, which will decide whether to send it to pilots for a vote.

-Frontier pilots have been working under a contract negotiated while their airline was in bankruptcy.
+Frontier pilots have been working under a contract changed in 2011 to keep their airline out of bankruptcy.

 Pilots have picketed in Denver and sent a "strike bus" to cities in the airline's network over the last year to try to build public awareness for their cause.